 - Adobe Creative Cloud requires high speed Internet – first, you have to be able to download gigabytes of data over the Internet.
 I feel sorry for anyone that is on slow networks, especially abroad.
 Second, you must periodically download large updates when they are available.
 You will need a lot of patience if you are on satellite, slower DSL, etc.

 I am sure I am missing other problems, but this is a quick summary of what came to my mind as I was writing this article.
-With so many problems, why do Adobe executives think that going to the “cloud” would be a good idea for everyone?

 What Adobe Should Have Done